Sriisky/Culture-Bridge/README.md

 - DataFiles contains the JSON files that each API and scraper adds retrieved information to.
 - DjangoCultureBridge contains the settings and urls of the backend
 - EuropeanaAPI, SpotifyAPI, and TicketmasterAPI are responsible for gathering content from their websites using relevant country/ city codes.
 - RecommenderSystem contains the programs used to determine recommendations to the user based on their interests.
+It also has a tests folder that contains test scripts for the recommender functions.
 - WebScraper contains a scraper for the university information, and another for cities that need their events gathered through SongKick instead of Ticketmaster.
+This directory also contains the translator script for translating courses.

 ### Sources used for icons and images:
 - Icons are sourced from [fontawsome.com](https://fontawesome.com/)